Hotels in Grand Junction, Colorado

 Which hotels in Grand Junction, Colorado have suites or extra space?

-SpringHill Suites by Marriott Grand Junction Downtown / Historic Main St. (0.35 mi), Fairfield Inn & Suites by Marriott Grand Junction Downtown (0.38 mi), and Hampton Inn Grand Junction Downtown / Historic Main Street (0.4 mi) offer suite-style rooms with extra living space.
+Tru by Hilton Grand Junction Downtown (0.33 mi, from $288/night), SpringHill Suites by Marriott Grand Junction Downtown / Historic Main St. (0.35 mi, from $341/night), and Fairfield Inn & Suites by Marriott Grand Junction Downtown (0.38 mi, from $274/night) offer suite-style rooms with extra living space.

-Which hotels in Grand Junction, Colorado have an in-room kitchen or kitchenette?
+Which hotels in Grand Junction, Colorado have a kitchenette?

 Ready to book in Grand Junction?